Walmart, Ralphs, Other Stores Changing Hours Due To Coronavirus

 RELATED: ‘There Is Plenty Of Food’: Mayor Eric Garcetti Tells Residents Not To Panic-Buy

+“You don’t have to buy so much.
+Take it easy.
+Just relax,” President Donald Trump said Sunday.

-Walmart, Ralphs and Whole Foods are among the stores that have announced changes to regular operating hours.
+Walmart, Ralphs and Whole Foods are among the stores that have announced changes to regular operating hours to help give workers more time to stock products and perform additional sanitizing.

 For Walmart, stores that are normally open 24 hours will now be open from 6 a.m. to 11 p.m. until further notice, the company said in a blog post late Saturday.